School of Law and Policing

-Martin is a qualified solicitor and is the School of Justice lead on our legal apprenticeships.
+Martin is a qualified solicitor and is the School lead on our legal apprenticeships.
 Martin teaches across a range of law courses and specialises in teaching in the area of land law and property law.
 He has also taught sports law and worked on a number of sports projects in the community.
 Martin's interest in teaching excellence has led to him obtaining a Masters of Education in Professional Practice in Higher Education and he is a Fellow of the Higher Education Academy and a member of the Association of Law Teachers.

 Martin has led the implementation and delivery of our solicitor apprenticeships.
 We offer a 5 yr LLb in Legal Practice and a 2 yr Professional Masters in Legal Practice within the solicitor apprenticeship route and he has developed the work-based apprenticeship modules.
 Martin has also been involved in the delivery of the paralegal apprenticeship at level 3.

 Through Martin's keen interest in sport, he has been involved in a number of projects and conferences in sports law.
 In 2017, he organised a Discrimination Against Women in Sport Conference held at Preston North End fc as part of the centenary celebrations for Dick, Kerr Ladies football team.
 Martin was part of the team that created the first women's national walking football tournament: Women’s walking football tournament celebrates Dick, Kerr Ladies.

 He also helped in the creation and installation of the permanent memorial to the Dick, Kerr Ladies football team at Preston North End FCs Deepdale Stadium see also Dick, Kerr Ladies decorate Deepdale with the resplendent tribute they deserve.